 Starting from within the enterprise, Millennials make up the growing cohort of current and prospective employees.
 A recent Gallup study shows that Millennials look for more than a paycheck; they want meaningful and gainful employment with organizations with purpose [9].
 Their evaluation of a company also includes how the company impacts and improves the surrounding community in which it belongs.
 If a company's culture does not befit the beliefs of the future talent, it will have a difficult time attracting and retaining top talent.
 Examples of corporations taking action in this regard include sourcing materials from companies that have good sustainability practices and decommissioning products that contain materials that are harmful to the environment.
-Many committed firms have been requesting sustainability information from suppliers and providing ESG scorecards for work bids.
+Many committed firms have been requesting sustainability information from suppliers and business partners along the value chain.
+This includes filling out sustainability questionnaires and providing ESG scorecards for work bids.
 At the insurance company in which one of the working group members is employed, some large commercial clients are already asking such information.